aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 Distributed PyTorch Training
 ============================

-SageMaker supports the `PyTorch DistributedDataParallel
+SageMaker supports the `PyTorch DistributedDataParallel (DDP)
 <https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html>`_
 package.
 You simply need to check the variables in your distributed training script, such as the world size and the rank of the current host,